Westland temperate forests: Flora

 Primary succession in this area begins with mosses and algae such as Racomitrium and Trentepohlia.
-Seedlings, including willow-herbs and Raoulia, begin to sprout, eventually giving way to species such as tree tutu (Coriaria arborea), broom (Carmichaelia grandiflora), and koromiko (Veronica salicifolia).
-After a couple decades trees begin to grow in the area and early rata (Metrosideros) and kamahi (Weinmannia racemosa) trees arrive.
-Once many species have become well established and soil fertility increases new species, including pate (Schefflera digitata), New Zealand broadleaf (Griselinia littoralis), and ferns such as Phymatodes diversifolium and Blechnum capense, begin to establish.
+Seedlings, including willow-herbs and Raoulia, begin to sprout, eventually giving way to species such as tree tutu (Coriaria arborea), broom (Carmichaelia arborea), and koromiko (Veronica salicifolia).
+After a couple decades trees begin to grow in the area and early rata (Metrosideros) and kamahi (Pterophylla racemosa) trees arrive.
+Once many species have become well established and soil fertility increases new species, including pate (Schefflera digitata), New Zealand broadleaf (Griselinia littoralis), and ferns such as Zealandia pustulata subsp. pustulata and Blechnum capense, begin to establish.
 After several hundred years podocarp forests finally develop.

 Much of the temperate forest in Westland consists of Nothofagus.
 Gaps between beech stands are occasionally filled with heath and subalpine bush plants.

 The largest sections of podocarp forest in Westland New Zealand are found around 43° latitude, where they grow from the western coastal region along the Tasman Sea up to the Southern Alps.
-Rimu-kamahi forest is common in this area, along with mountain totara and southern rata.
+Rimu-kamahi forest is common in this area, along with mountain totara (Podocarpus laetus) and southern rata (Metrosideros umbellata).